brennanbrown/notes/content-strategy/writing-strategy.md

 - Most content serves one of four main purposes:
   - Entertainment, Education, Persuasion, or Conversion.

+> BradNames.com/

 ## Idea Generation

+- The more valuable content that you publish, the more opportunites you have to connect with people.
+  - The process for coming up with good content consistently is to be able to come up with good ideas consistently.
+  - You need a reliable **Ideation System**.
+- Creation begins with consumption
+- Conducting a braindump
+- The #1 tool for content research
+- Questions from your target audience
+- Eavesdropping on niche communities
+- Your existing audience and content can help you generate new ideas

 ## Improving Your Writing